trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 tarball contains a single top-level directory, `trino-server-|trino_version|`, which we call the *installation* directory.

-Trino needs a *data* directory for storing logs, etc.
+Trino needs a *data* directory for storing logs, etc. By default, an installation from the tarball uses the same location for the installation and data directories.

 We recommend creating a data directory outside of the installation directory, which allows it to be easily preserved when upgrading Trino.
+This directory path must be configured with the [](node-properties).

+The user that runs the Trino process must have full read access to the installation directory, and read and write access to the data directory.

 ## Configuring Trino